Securing Workloads: A Deep Dive into Attestation-Based Authorization for Non-Human Identities

 Attestation-based authorization is rapidly becoming essential for securing Non-Human Identities (NHIs) in today's complex digital landscape.
 What steps can organizations take to ensure they're ready for this shift?

 NHIs are increasingly critical to modern infrastructure, automating key processes across industries.
-Consider how NHIs manage automated systems in healthcare, retail bots, and financial applications.
+They manage automated systems in healthcare, retail bots, and financial applications, making their security paramount.

 Securing NHIs is essential for protecting sensitive data and maintaining operational integrity.
 A compromised NHI can lead to data breaches, operational disruptions, and unauthorized transactions.